grafana/grafana/docs/sources/administration/api-keys/index.md

    This action generates a service account token.

 1. Store the ID and secret that the system returns to you.
-1. Pass the token in the `Authrorization` header, prefixed with `Bearer`.
+1. Pass the token in the `Authorization` header, prefixed with `Bearer`.

    This action authenticates API requests.